-Aging and Disability Resource Centers (ADRCs) serve the general public and offer information and assistance on issues affecting older people, people with disabilities, and their families.
+Aging and disability resource centers (ADRCs) serve the general public and offer information and assistance on issues affecting older people, people with disabilities, and their families.

-MCOs serve people in three primary target groups who have a long-term care condition expected to last for more than 90 days.
+Managed care organizations serve people in three primary target groups who have a long-term care condition expected to last for more than 90 days.
 The three Family Care target groups are:

 - Frail older adults (65 years or older)